VishnuGShephertz/Android-Push-Notification-in-PhoneGap-application/README.md

 ```

-__Registering on GCM for Push Notification in Android:__ To get Push Notification we have to register on GCM using Google Project Nocin App42PhonegapPush.java file.
+__Registering on GCM for Push Notification in Android:__ To get Push Notification we have to register on GCM using Google Project No in App42PhonegapPush.java file.

 ```